-On May 21, Becker’s Hospital Review hosted a webinar, Employing an AI-Powered Digital Employee: A Health System’s & Vendor’s Perspective, sponsored by Olive: a technology company who delivers AI-powered digital employees to healthcare organizations.
+On May 21, Becker’s Hospital Review hosted a webinar, Employing a Digital Workforce to Transform the Revenue Cycle, sponsored by Olive: a technology company who delivers an AI workforce to healthcare organizations.
 The webinar was led by Susan Whitecotton, Vice President of Patient Financial Services at MedStar Health, and Braden Lambros, Executive Director of AI Transformation at Olive.

 During the session, MedStar shared their story of employing Olive’s digital workforce.
 Both speakers gave their perspectives and insights on:

 - How AI can address hospital’s biggest challenges

 - The differentiators of an AI workforce

 - Effective ways to lead an AI transformation program within your organization

 - How to navigate the vendor selection process

 - The outcomes of hiring an AI workforce

 Here are the top five questions answered during the webinar.